Waldteufel/osc_notify/README.md

 OSC Notify
 ==========

-Install the two URxvt plugins and the weechat plugin and have desktop-notifications from weechat even over SSH and from inside TMUX.
+Install the URxvt and weechat plugins and have desktop-notifications from weechat even over SSH and from inside TMUX.